Californians to vote on 7 ballot measures this November

 ARTS, MUSIC IN PUBLIC SCHOOLS

-This initiative, placed on the ballot by the group Californians for Arts and Music Education in Public Schools, would require lawmakers to use 1% of all state funding for public schools for music and arts education programs.
+This initiative, proposition 28, would require lawmakers to use 1% of all state funding for public schools for music and arts education programs.
 That would be between $800 million and $1 billion each year, according to an analysis by the nonpartisan Legislative Analyst's Office.
 For schools with 500 or more students, at least 80% of the money must be spent to employ teachers while the rest could be used for training, supplies and education partnerships.
+The initiative was placed on the ballot by the group Californians for Arts and Music Education in Public Schools.

 RAISE TAXES ON THE WEALTHY